 Coconut Milk Coffee

 This coconut milk coffee recipe is a slightly modified recipe I got from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Coconut Milk Coffee

 - Organic dark-roast coffee

 - ½ cup of hot filtered water

 - ½ cup of organic coconut milk

 - 1/2 tsp of organic cinnamon

 - Add 1 scoop of our Coffee Bone Broth Protein which contains 20 grams of high quality protein and organic espresso coffee.
 My wife absolutely LOVES THIS coffee protein!!